 What Information and Data Are Submitted?

 All final datasets (human or non-human, including microbial data) generated through large-scale genomic projects, not just those datasets generated to support a publication, should be submitted to appropriate data repositories or made available through NHGRI-approved alternative data sharing plans.
 NHGRI finds value in and encourages the sharing of smaller project sizes that do not meet the definition of ‘large-scale’ according to the NIH guidance regarding the scope of the GDS Policy.
-Investigators should consult with appropriate NIH Program Officers as early as possible to determine whether the GDS Policy applies to their research study.
+Investigators should consult with appropriate NHGRI Program Directors as early as possible to determine whether the GDS Policy applies to their research study.

 For more information on the scope of the NIH GDS Policy, see Section B of the NIH Genomic Data Sharing FAQs.
 For more information on how NHGRI’s expectations differ from the NIH expectations, see the NHGRI-Specific GDS Policy FAQs.

 All metadata and descriptive information (e.g., protocols or methodologies used) needed to support future use of the data should be submitted.
 As much de-identified phenotype data as is practicable should be submitted.
 In this context, phenotype data refers to clinical data, environmental data, demographic variables, and any non-genotype data.
 When appropriate, relevant phenotype data from non-human studies also should be shared through open (unrestricted access) community resource data repositories.

 Large resource projects (e.g., 1000 Genomes) should share their raw data (e.g., reads), intermediate data (e.g., assemblies), and processed data (e.g., variant calls, genotypes, haplotypes).
 When possible, investigators should use standard formats and vocabularies/ontologies to describe data elements (e.g., sequence data, variants, or phenotypes.

 Data Sharing Plans